Fresh Berry Green Iced Tea

 Ingredients

-Green Tea Base
+For the Green Tea Base

-• 1.65 L water
+• 1.65 litres water

-• 2–3 Tbsp mild honey, to taste — this one on Amazon
+• 2–3 Tbsp mild honey — to taste; start with 2 Tbsp — this one on Amazon

 • Ice

-• Fresh berries, for garnish
+• Fresh berries — for garnish

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.